 Please practice social distancing at all APAH properties and whenever you are outside of your apartment by maintaining a safe 6-foot distance between you and others.
 If your building has an elevator, please limit occupants to one household only.

 Please remember that rent is still due.
-If you are unable to pay all or a portion of your rent, please call or email your leasing office as soon as possible.
-We remain committed to working with you on creating a plan to keep you stable in your housing, now and in the future.
-It is important that you continue to pay rent if you can.
-Here’s a flyer to help you understand what you need to know about paying your rent and evictions during COVID-19.
+If you are unable to pay all or a portion of your rent, please contact your leasing office as soon as possible.
+We remain committed to working with you to keep you in your housing, now and in the future, but it is important that you continue to pay rent if you can.
+Click here to understand what you need to know about paying your rent and evictions during COVID-19.

-APAH’s Resident Services Team
+Resident Services Team

 Arlington County Resources

 Arlington Public Schools offers free meals for kids 2-18 years

 Arlington Parks and Recreation has put together a great list of activities to do at home or outside while safely social distancing.